Gooniyandi: Ecology and economy

-The Gooniyandi comprised numweouas inland foraging bands, each harvesting the rich resources, of reptiles, crustaceans and fish to be found along their water courses.
+The Gooniyandi comprised numerous inland foraging bands, each harvesting the rich resources of reptiles, crustaceans and fish to be found along their water courses.
 They had three distinct terms for the types of territory their land covered.
-Though basically riverine dwellers, shifting around pools, springs and rivers in what they called walibiri lands (river country), they also ventured over pindiri or plains of scrub-land (ti:winji) and forested zones (ke'rede (trees)) to hunt for kangaroos.
+Though basically riverine dwellers, shifting around pools, springs and rivers in what they called walibiri lands (river country), they also ventured over pindiri or plains of scrub-land and forested zones to hunt for kangaroos.
 A third term was ka:waro, denoting the mountainous areas where the euro could be found.
-Labour was gendered, with men hunting game, which included bustards, echidnas and emu, while the women gathered vegetables, honey and such protein foodstuffs as witchetty grubs and frogs.
+Labour was gendered, with men hunting game, which included bustards, echidnas and emus, while the women gathered vegetables, honey and such protein foodstuffs as witchetty grubs and frogs.

 The Fitzroy Crossing Gooniyandi were ideally placed to be intermediaries in northwest trade, which they called tjirdi or wirnandi.
 The crossing was a strategic transit point for trading goods that were passed on over vast distances.
 They would exchange with southern tribes manufactured goods from the northwest and east like tjimbila, bifaced pressure-flaked stone knives for rites like circumcision and also used for spear blades.

 Shellware collected by the Djaui of the Sunday Islands, and bartered with the Warwa and Nyigina in exchange for spears, would in turn be traded by these tribes to the Bunuba and Gooniyandi, who called them tjakuli.
 These tjakuli trade goods were used in exchanges with the Gija people and the Djaru.
 Many such objects from the Djaui would eventually end up among the Western Desert tribes.